daschaffert/LinVst/README.md

 Copy lin-vst-server to /usr/bin

-convert(rename) linvst*.so to the pluginname.
+convert(rename) linvst*.so to the plugin name.

-linvst*convert can do the conversion automatically for multiple plugins.
+linvst*convert can do the name conversion automatically for multiple plugins in a folder.

+64 bit Linux vst's only.

 -----------